chrisbateman/fontsupport/README.md

 });
 ```
 ## Caveat
 While desktop browsers parse and update the data URI fonts within a couple milliseconds, some mobile browsers take their sweet time.
 So after X amount of time has passed, we're in the predicament of not knowing whether the font format isn't supported, or whether the browser just isn't done thinking about it yet.
-So far, 100ms has seemd to be long enough (at least back to iPhone 5 and on Android emulators).
+So far, 100ms seems to be long enough (at least back to iPhone 5 and on Android emulators).
 Additional testing in a variety of pages/devices is needed to confirm an appropriate timeout.

 It's not a great situation, but I don't think there's really any alternative at the moment.